keu/docs/astro/user-permissions.md

 :::info Default Roles in New Organizations

-The first 3 users that log in to a new Organization will automatically become Organization Owners.
-Any new users after that will automatically become Organization Members.
+The first 3 users that log in to a new Organization automatically become Organization Owners.
+New users added afterward automatically become Organization Members.

 :::

 ### Update Organization Roles

-To update a user's Organization role:

 1. In the Cloud UI, go to the **People** tab.
 This tab is available in the Organization view of the UI.
-2. Find the user in the table and click the **Edit** button next to their entry.
-The **Members** table contains a list of all users that have been added to at least one Workspace in your Organization.
-If you can't find a user in this table, it might be because they haven't yet been invited to a Workspace or accepted their invite.
+2. Find the user in the table and click **Edit** next to their entry.
+The **Members** table lists all users that have been added to a Workspace in your Organization.
+If you can't find a user, it might be because they haven't been invited to a Workspace or accepted their invite.

 ## Workspace Roles

 A Workspace role grants a user some level of access to a specific Workspace.
-The following Workspace roles are available:
+The following table lists the available Workspace roles:

 | Permission                              | **Workspace Viewer** | **Workspace Editor** | **Workspace Admin** |
 |-----------------------------------------| -------------------- | -------------------- | ------------------- |